cosmos72/hyperluminal-mem/README.md

           (the maddress (cffi-sys:%foreign-alloc n-bytes)))

-   Remember that the memory returned by `malloc` must be deallocated manually: call `mfree` on it when no longer needed.
+   Remember that, as in C/C++, the memory returned by `malloc` must be deallocated manually: call `mfree` on it when no longer needed.

-- `MALLOC-WORDS` allocates raw memory and returns it just like `malloc`.
+- `(MALLOC-WORDS n-words)` allocates raw memory and returns it just like `malloc`.
    It is usually more handy than `malloc` since almost all Hyperluminal-DB functions count and expect memory length in words, not in bytes.